realJohnAdex/binary_trees/README.md

 # 0x1D.
 C - Binary trees

 This repository contains solutions and implementations of various binary tree-related problems and algorithms in the C programming language.
-The code is written as part of the Holberton School curriculum.

 ## Table of Contents